 Bottom line: look for alternatives to both.
 If you do need to borrow money, its probably best that you look for a low cost alternative.
 Consider a person to person loan either in an on-line outfit like Prosper.com or LendingClub.com.
 If that doesn’t work it might be possible to borrow directly from a friend or family member.
 There are ways to formally do this so the relationship doesn’t get akward (here).

-Here are some other articles on this topic.
+Here is another article on this topic.

 P.S.
 In the interests of disclosure, you’ll note we do have two payday links on our website.
 This because we DINKs gotta eat and pay the mortgage, just like the rest of you.
 We would of course recommend that you live frugal, save money on everday expenses, and do what you can to spot money making opportunities so that you don’t end up in the bind we described above.